Airfix 1/72 Hawk 'Red Arrows'

 Hawk 'Red Arrows' Kit

-Airfix has released the Hawk T.1 trainer kit in Red Arrows colors and is a great companion to the Hawk 100 series kit released at the same time (look here).
+Airfix has released the Hawk T.1 trainer kit in Red Arrows colors and is a great companion to the Hawk 100 series kit released at the same time ( look here).
 This release provides all of the parts to render an airshow aircraft as flown by the RAF's precision team, the Red Arrows.

 The kit is molded in light gray styrene and presented on four parts trees, plus a single tree of clear parts.
 The panel lines are engraved and sharp.

-The ejection seats are usable and do not have any harness or seat belt details since it is assumed you'll use the two crew figures provided in the kit.
+The ejection seats are usable and do not have any harness or seat belt details since it is assumed you'll use the two crew figures provided in the skit.
 If you don't crew up your aircraft, or if you are building the Red Arrows Hawk with only the front seat occupied, you'll want to get some aftermarket seat belts/harnesses for the unoccupied seat(s).

 Some of the great attractions of Airfix's kits are: